jfcarr/go-ssh/README.md

 Argument | Description
 -------- | -----------
--d DESCRIPTION, --description DESCRIPTION | Connect using the host definition that matches DESCRIPTION -t TYPE, --type TYPE | Connection type, 'ssh' or 'sftp'.
+-i ID, --id ID | Connect using the host definition that matches ID -t TYPE, --type TYPE | Connection type, 'ssh' or 'sftp'.
 Optional: defaults to 'ssh'.
 -p, --password | Prompt the user for a password, regardless of the password type.
 -l, --list | Display a list of all host definition entries.